Medical Genetics: Genetic Testing for Cancer Risk

 Making the choice to be tested

 It’s a big decision to have genetic testing.
 It can cause relief or stress.
-For example, a negative test result in a family with a known gene problem may give you a lot of relief about your personal cancer risk and the risk to your children.
+For example, a negative test result in a family with a known gene problem may give you a lot of relief.
+You may feel better about your personal cancer risk and the risk to your children.
 This can help you avoid unneeded medical procedures.
-Or a positive test result can help you prevent or manage a disease.
+A positive test result can help you prevent or manage a disease.
+It may help you make decisions about your cancer screening plan.
+It may also help you take steps to lower your cancer risk.

 But getting your genetic test results can be confusing and stressful.
-A negative test may let you think you don’t have a risk for disease, even though you may still have an increased risk because of other factors.
+A negative result may lead you to think you don’t have a higher risk for a certain kind of cancer.
+But you may have a higher risk because of other factors.
 Or the test results may be unclear.
-This can be frustrating or lead to wrong health decisions.
+You could have a mutation that hasn't been linked to cancer.
+This can be frustrating.
+It could even lead to wrong health decisions.

 Getting genetic counseling